-Understanding of the causes of floods and droughts and of ongoing hydroclimate change 55 requires a detailed analysis of the atmospheric moisture budget and the linking of this to 56 changes in the atmospheric circulation and, ultimately, the atmospheric and planetary energy 57 budget.
-This is not very easy to do either in atmospheric models or gridded, model-based, re-58 analyses of atmospheric observations.
-In both cases, the models numerically integrate forward 59 a moisture equation designed to best conserve moisture and to preserve a balance between 60 precipitation, P, surface evaporation, E, and the vertically integrated moisture convergence although, in the case of reanalyses, the moisture field is also constrained, directly or indirectly, 62 by observations.
-However analyses of the causes of hydroclimate variability and change are 63 done diagnostically, after the model has run, using saved data from the model.
-Typically this data includes velocities and specific humidity on a three dimensional spatial grid as well as surface pressure, P and E. The data may be saved at 6-hourly, daily or monthly temporal resolution, but never at the time step of the model, and only rarely are monthly means of co-67 variances between quantities (themselves evaluated variously using time step, four times daily, 68 daily mean data etc.) saved.
-Also the data is only sometimes saved on the native model grid 69 and has often been interpolated to standard pressure levels with varying degrees of vertical 70 resolution.
-71
+Understanding of the causes of floods and droughts and of ongoing hydroclimate change requires a detailed analysis of the atmospheric moisture budget and the linking of this to changes in the atmospheric circulation and ultimately the atmospheric and planetary energy budget.
+This is not very easy to do either in atmospheric models or gridded, model-based reanalyses of atmospheric observations.
+In both cases, the models numerically integrate forward a moisture equation designed to best conserve moisture and to preserve a long-term mean balance between precipitation P, surface evaporation E, and the vertically integrated moisture convergence, although, in the case of reanalyses, the moisture field is also constrained, directly or indirectly, by observations.
+However, analyses of the causes of hydroclimate variability and change are done diagnostically, after the model has run, using saved data from the model.
+Typically this data includes velocities and specific humidity on a three-dimensional spatial grid as well as surface pressure, P, and E. The data may be saved at 6-hourly, daily, or monthly temporal resolutions but never at the time step of the model, and only rarely are monthly means of covariances between quantities (themselves evaluated variously using time step, four times daily, daily mean data, etc.) saved.
+Also the data are only sometimes saved on the native model grid and have often been interpolated to standard pressure levels with varying degrees of vertical resolution.
+Many efforts have been used to diagnose the moisture budget in reanalyses using pressure level data (e.g., Trenberth and Guillemot 1995; Trenberth 1997).
+Trenberth and Guillemot (1998) and Seneviratne et al. (2004) recommend performing moisture budget computations at the highest vertical resolution possible on the native model grid.
+While such data are becoming increasingly available, this is rarely universally practical with archives of data from multiple models such as those within phase 5 of the Coupled Model Intercomparison Project (CMIP5; Taylor et al. 2012).